mderriey/mderriey.github.io/_posts/2020-09-12-resolve-ef-core-interceptors-with-dependency-injection.md

 ## How to resolve EF Core interceptors from the dependency injection container

+Leveraging the service provider can be beneficial if the interceptor takes dependencies on other services, like a cache for the access tokens or an instance of `ILogger`.

-It's actually embarassing, given how straightforward it is.
+The solution is actually embarassing given how straightforward it is.
 While going through the different overloads of the `AddDbContext` method, I realised that several of them were accepting a delegate parameter that was given an instance of `IServiceProvider`.
 That's great news, as it means we can have access to the application service provider while configuring the `DbContext` options.